devtron-labs/devtron/README.md

 ## :muscle: Trusted By

 Devtron is trusted by communities all across the globe.
-The list of organisations using Devtron can be found[here](./USERS.MD).
+The list of organisations using Devtron can be found [here](./USERS.MD).

 ## :question: FAQs & Troubleshooting